Anatomy of an Artist's Work Space

 I know, I know.
 It's not especially "wow factor!" -- but allow me a few moments of your time to point out the finer things in this creative photography life of mine -- like the giant pouf I keep on hand for when one of my teenagers needs to bend my ear, or the furry friend who vigilantly patrols the place.

 Check out that gallery wall of mine!
-It has an eclectic collective of all that I love -- pretty things, Disney things, and inspirational things: a treasured print channelling my favorite animated Disney movie, by artist June Kim of Hediun's Atelier; an adorable yellow submarine that I snagged in an Alabama thrift store for a dollar; a lovely beaded cross by artisan Brandi Still, which keeps a girl like me humble and kind, reminding me who and Whose I am; a fun, custom piece by painter Kate Kennamer; an adorable green "luck dragon", purchased in Epcot Japan; a painting I just fell in love with, by artist-poet Cherie Burbach; and a deeply treasured piece by my favorite fine arts college professor, Sally Crain-Jager, now deceased but whose grace and encouraging teaching I will never forget.
+It has an eclectic collective of all that I love -- pretty things, Disney things, and inspirational things: a treasured print channelling my favorite animated Disney movie, by artist June Kim of Hediun's Atelier; an adorable yellow submarine that I snagged in an Alabama thrift store for a dollar; a lovely beaded cross which keeps a girl like me humble and kind, reminding me who and Whose I am; a fun, custom piece by painter Kate Kennamer; an adorable green "luck dragon", purchased in Epcot Japan; a painting I just fell in love with, by artist-poet Cherie Burbach; and a deeply treasured piece by my favorite fine arts college professor, Sally Crain-Jager, now deceased but whose grace and encouraging teaching I will never forget.

 Lastly, my favorite coffee mug, Haunted Mansion themed and treasured find from a previous trip to the Disney Parks.
 And let's not forget my adorable studio gnomes -- who have Galic names, of course (L to R): Raibert, Fergus, Pip (grey cap), Alban, and Dougal, handmade by the fabulous Still Stitchin' (who can also be found here).